 See Additional practice tests for examples of personality questionnaires.

 We offer access to online numerical and verbal reasoning tests from Kenexa, which you can sit where and when you choose.
 Once you complete the tests, you will receive a report containing your results, an analysis of your performance and some advice on improving your test strategy.
-You can bring your report into the Careers Service and discuss it with Rachael Roberts, Careers Adviser, who is trained in aptitude test administration and feedback.
-Contact the Careers Service on 0191 208 7748 to find out when Rachael is available.
+You can bring your report into the Careers Service and discuss it with Rachael Roberts or Chris Traynor, our careers advisers trained in aptitude test administration and feedback.
+Contact the Careers Service on 0191 208 7748 to find out when they are available.

 To register for the tests, we recommend that you visit the Careers Service.
 As well as explaining how the system works, we can also show you practice test information, resources and websites.